What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Can I eat or drink anything before my life insurance medical exam?

-You'll need to fast for 8-12 hours before the exam to ensure accurate blood glucose and cholesterol readings, but you can and should drink water.
+You'll need to fast for 8 to 12 hours before the exam to ensure accurate blood glucose and cholesterol readings, but you can and should drink water.
 Avoid alcohol for at least 24 hours beforehand and skip caffeine the morning of your exam.
 Schedule your appointment early in the morning so you can have breakfast soon after completing the exam.
-Continue taking your prescribed medications as normal during the fasting period unless your doctor specifically advises otherwise.
+Continue taking your prescribed medications as normal unless your doctor specifically advises otherwise.

 How long does it take to get life insurance medical exam results?

-The exam itself takes 30-45 minutes, but laboratory analysis typically takes 4-7 business days.
-Your insurer's underwriting department then reviews these results along with your application and medical history, which can take an additional 2-6 weeks.
-The entire process from exam to policy approval usually spans 30-45 days for traditional fully underwritten policies, though accelerated underwriting can provide decisions within 24-48 hours for qualifying applicants.
-Understanding the underwriting timeline helps you plan accordingly.
+The exam itself takes 15 to 45 minutes, but laboratory analysis typically takes 4 to 7 business days.
+Your insurer's underwriting department then reviews these results along with your application and medical history, which can take an additional 2 to 6 weeks.
+The entire process from exam to policy approval usually spans 30 to 45 days for traditional fully underwritten policies, though accelerated underwriting can provide decisions within minutes to 72 hours for qualifying applicants.

 Will my life insurance company share my medical exam results with me?